JaxLabs/JaxLabs/README.md

 - 👋 **Hi, I’m Jax**
-- 🔭 I’m a grad with a BS in informatics from the University of California Irvine
+- 🔭 I’m a graduate from the University of California Irvine with a BS in informatics
 - 🌱 I’m currently learning **UX research** and **UI design**.